-“Authorized novel food products will have a great comparative advantage to the many unauthorized products,” ICCI said in recently issued report.
+“Authorized novel food products will have a great comparative advantage to the many unauthorized products,” ICCI said in a recently issued report.

 Novel food is defined as “food that was not used for human consumption to a significant degree within the Union before 15 May 1997, irrespective of the dates of accession of the Member States to the Union”, and falls under at least one of ten specified food categories detailed in EU regulations.